Trevor Noah Rips Kanye West For Suggesting Black Americans Are ‘Brainwashed’ To Vote Democrat

 According to the 35-year-old comedian, West’s wealth has made him lose touch with the needs of regular black Americans.
 He asked West to consider what is more likely: that black Americans are brainwashed, or that America provides a system to vote for the best choice.
 Noah suggests that having only two options is strange, but that, in general, black Americans will vote for the choice that gives them the best chances of success.

-“You get to a point, and it’s true, when you are famous and rich enough as a black person where it’s like, yeah, your life isn’t affected the same way by Republican policies,” he said, before implying that Kanye West supported the Republican Party for the tax benefits.
+“You get to a point, and it’s true, when you are famous and rich enough as a black person where it’s like, yeah, your life isn’t affected the same way by Republican policies,” he said, going on to imply that Kanye West supported the Republican Party for the tax benefits.

 "[They are] making us abort our children.
 Gosh they're now killed." –@kanyewest pic.twitter.com/m8lRuitLdb